luccamendonca/poc-envoy-redis-proxy/README.md

 # PoC - Migrating standalone redis to keydb cluster using envoy's RedisProxy

-This is a really simple (and probably flawed in many ways) proof of concept that aims to find out whether or not it is a good idea using Envoy's RedisProxy to migrate from a standalone redis instance to a KeyDB cluster.
+This is a really simple (and probably flawed in many ways) proof of concept that aims to find out whether or not it is a good idea to Envoy's RedisProxy to migrate from a standalone redis instance to a KeyDB cluster.

 ## Running the environment